dr01d3r/redcap-html-bootstrap/README.md

 So whenever you're trying to customize some HTML, keep these documentation sites readily available.
 I almost always have one or both of these sites open while I build things, either looking for ideas, or grabbing html templates to try something out.

+## Pre-Requisites

+Having background/experience in HTML is definitely a plus, but I've watched people succeed with no experience at all!
+Just jump in ready to learn, and take it one step at a time.

 ## Layout Design

 Building the layout comes down to two primary methods, both heavily documented in the Bootstrap website: